Slavery and Human Trafficking Statement for the 2022 Financial Year

 We are committed to improving our practices to combat slavery and human trafficking.
 We have published this group statement in accordance with section 54 of the Modern Slavery Act 2015 (the“Act”) on behalf of ZPG Limited and the following subsidiaries: Inspop.com Limited, Uswitch Limited and Zoopla Limited (“we”, “us”or “our”).
+The statement is also made on behalf of certain additional subsidiaries of our group that, while not falling under the scope of the Act, recognise the importance of a group-wide approach to preventing modern slavery and human trafficking in supply chains.
 It sets out the steps we have taken during the year to prevent modern slavery and human trafficking in our supply chains and in our business generally.

 Our Structure, Business and Supply Chain

-We own and operate some of the UK’s most trusted digital platforms including Bankrate, Hometrack, Money.co.uk, Confused.com, Mojo Mortgages, Property Software Group, Uswitch and Zoopla.
+We own and operate some of the UK’s most trusted digital platforms including Bankrate, Hometrack, Money.co.uk, Confused.com, Mojo Mortgages, Alto, PrimeLocation, Tempcover, Uswitch and Zoopla.

 We create value by investing in marketing our brands and growing our audiences, and by developing the best products and platforms in order to engage our consumers and partners.